marromesc/miRPIPE/README.md

 - */home/user/working_directory/experiment/batch/prepro.bat*.
 An optionally batch file output.
 Running it you will download the samples parallely if you have not done before.
 - */home/user/working_directory/experiment/batch/bench.bat*.
 Runnng it you will perfom sRNAbench analysis.
+- */home/user/working_directory/experiment/logs/parameter_file.txt".
+Samples report.
+It will be used by other scripts.

 **2. quality_creator.sh**